 “Our aim is to create a motivating and inspiring sporting environment which provides a wide selection of team and individual sporting options for every single Oundelian.
 This will ensure excellence and enjoyment at the top competitive level across every sport as well as the nurturing of good habits to remain fit, healthy and active across all abilities.”Mr Nick Beasant, Director of Sport

-Sport is part and parcel of daily life at Oundle and we are determined that every pupil leaves School with a positive experience of sport, developing a lifelong interest in a sporting activity that will foster good health habits into adulthood.
+Sport is part and parcel of daily life at Oundle where we strive for every pupil participate and to leave School with a positive experience of sport, developing a lifelong interest and lasting enjoyment in a sporting activity that will foster good habits long into adulthood.

-Our ambition is to nurture a sporting culture where all strive industriously and some excel; where individuals can pursue minority sport interests alongside mainstream competition, and where the most talented are challenged to reach their potential.
+Our ambition is to nurture a sporting culture where all have fun, strive industriously and all excel at whatever level they aspire to; where individuals can pursue their own sporting interests alongside representing the School in mainstream competition, and where the most talented are challenged to reach their potential.

 “Supporting competitive team sport and elite individual sportsmen and women is a core responsibility of School sport and requires both expert coaching and a wide range of appropriate, multi-faceted facilities.”SARAH KERR-DINEEN, HEAD OF OUNDLE SCHOOL